-To search for an item (or type of item) in all our collections, pick a word or phrase which describes what you are looking for, and type it into the box labelled Search all our collections on the Hunterian Collections search home page, and click the Search button.
+To search for a particular item (or type of item) in a collection, pick a word or phrase which describes what you are looking for, and type it into the box labelled Keyword.

-For example, to search for all the items to do with fish, type "fish" into the box and then click on the button labelled Search.
-This search would return everything in the collection where the record contains the word "fish" somewhere; e.g. it might return information about:
+For example, to search for all the items to do with flowers, type "flower" into the box and then click on the button labelled Search.
+This search would return everything in the collection where the record contains the word "flower" somewhere; for example, this search will return information about:

-The searches are not case-sensitive; so the search "FISH" will return exactly the same results as "fish" or even "fiSH".
+The searches are not case-sensitive; so the search "FLOWER" will return exactly the same results as "flower" or even "floWER".

 If you put several words in your search term, eg: